 New Delhi, an incredibly noisy city, is hardly a paradise of pedestrian safety.
 Pinning pedestrian safety to car noise sounds a bit suspicious to me.

 This entry was posted on Thursday, May 21st, 2009 at 8:18 am and is filed under Cities, Etc., Traffic safety, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.